ma-anwar/pyircd/README.md

 2. Run `git add test.py && git commit`

 You should see output indicating a bunch of checks running such as "Fix End of Files" with a green status bar saying Passed.

+## Running the Daemon

+To run the daemon, `poetry run python src/daemon/daemon.py`.

+To test with the client `poetry run python src/utils/client.py`.